QuipQwop/redditKeycodes/README.md

-//LAST MODIFIED: 1:28AM DECEMBER 17, 2015
-// @version      4.1
-// @description  see below
-// @author       Zack Baker
-// ==/UserScript==
-/***** Description:
+# Description:
-* This script is used primarily to inject an event listener on a reddit.com/* page to enable specified keyboard shortcuts in lieu of the mouse.
+ This script is used primarily to inject an event listener on a reddit.com/* page to enable specified keyboard shortcuts in lieu of the mouse.
 The list of commands is detailed below.
 This script assumes the use of "vanilla" reddit (no extensions, like RES), jQuery (which should be enabled normally on reddit), and 10 articles per page for maximum efficiency

-*
-*/
-/***** Changes:
+# Changes:
 * 4.1: Added numbering to root comments, for easy navigation after returning to the comments (for use with /r)
 * 4.0: Version 4.0 is here!!
 Added a method for scrolling between root comments and created a better way of determining which comments are root comments.
 * 3.999: Added a root comment search mode.
 The method for selecting root comment is not yet perfect, and root searching may not work on certain subreddits, based on the current test.
 This build may be buggy.